zzm634/typeorm-no-arp/docs/decorator-reference.md

 -   `enum: string[]|AnyEnum` - Used in `enum` column type to specify list of allowed enum values.
     You can specify array of values or specify a enum class.
 -   `enumName: string` - A name for generated enum type.
 If not specified, TypeORM will generate a enum type from entity and column names - so it's necessary if you intend to use the same enum type in different tables.
+-   `primaryKeyConstraintName: string` - A name for the primary key constraint.
+If not specified, then constraint name is generated from the table name and the names of the involved columns.
 -   `asExpression: string` - Generated column expression.
 Used only in [MySQL](https://dev.mysql.com/doc/refman/5.7/en/create-table-generated-columns.html) and [Postgres](https://www.postgresql.org/docs/12/ddl-generated-columns.html).
 -   `generatedType: "VIRTUAL"|"STORED"` - Generated column type.
 Used only in [MySQL](https://dev.mysql.com/doc/refman/5.7/en/create-table-generated-columns.html) and [Postgres (Only "STORED")](https://www.postgresql.org/docs/12/ddl-generated-columns.html).
 -   `hstoreType: "object"|"string"` - Return type of `HSTORE` column.
 Returns value as string or as object.
 Used only in [Postgres](https://www.postgresql.org/docs/9.6/static/hstore.html).